ozbeko/TheSimonGame/README.md

 # TheSimonGame
-The Simon Game implementation with JavaScript
+The Simon Game implementation in JavaScript with jQuery Library